Stress Management Counselling in Pune – Dr. Niket Kasar

-With action-oriented approaches, you take action to change the stressful situations.
+With action-oriented approaches, you take action to change stressful situations.

 Managing Your Time

-Take our time management quiz to identify where you can improve, and make sure that you use time management tools such as To-Do Lists , Action Programs , and Eisenhower’s Urgent/Important Principle to manage your priorities.
+Take our time management quiz to identify where you can improve, & make sure that you use time management tools such as To-Do Lists, Action Programs, & Eisenhower’s Urgent/Important Principle to manage your priorities.

 Then use Job Analysis to think about what’s most important in your role, so that you can prioritize your work more effectively.
-This helps you reduce stress, because you get the greatest return from your efforts, and you minimize the time you spend on low-value activities.
+It helps you reduce stress because you get the greatest return on your efforts, and you minimize the time you spend on low-value activities.

 2. Emotion-Oriented Approaches